With 24 surgeries behind her, Brittany Leedham talks with teens about the costs of speeding and reckless driving.

 Zak wound up with a broken right leg and ankle; he had a ruptured spleen and massive head trauma.
 The doctors at Vanderbilt are beyond amazing, but God had other plans.
 No matter how much I needed Zak here, God needed him more.
 Zak passed away around 3:30 the morning after the accident.
 He was 19.

 At age 17, I ended up spending two weeks in the Vanderbilt Trauma Unit; four weeks in the Vanderbilt Round Wing, four weeks in the Monroe Carell Jr. Children’s Hospital at Vanderbilt and four weeks at Vanderbilt Stallworth Rehabilitation Hospital.
 I have had 24 surgeries, and I have rods, plates, screws and anchors in both legs.
 Both legs are completely skin grafted.

 I now dedicate my free time to telling my reckless driving story and showing my legs to teens, showing them what can happen when they choose to either get in the car with someone they know drives dangerously or if they choose to drive that way.

 I hope I can get through to even just one of them — to make even one of them think twice before speeding, texting, drinking, not wearing a seatbelt.
 Then all of the pain I have been through is worth it.
 I have been told from day one that it’s a miracle that I survived, but I count it as a miracle that I am able to tell my story and help others.

-This story was written by Brittany Leedham, who is now 25 and works at Nashville Center for Rehabilitation and Healing as the Recreation Director.
+This story was written by Brittany Leedham, who is now 27 and works at Nashville Center for Rehabilitation and Healing as the Recreation Director.
 She enjoys boxing and misses her beagle, Irish, terribly.

 Learn more though these sources: